icza/scelight/README.md

 (The Github project counts [127,000 lines](https://github.com/icza/scelight/graphs/contributors).
 And this is without development history, just  the snapshot of the current state of the project.)

+Visit the [Scelight Wiki](https://github.com/icza/scelight/wiki) to see [how to contribute](https://github.com/icza/scelight/wiki/Way-of-Contributions) or [how to setup your environment](https://github.com/icza/scelight/wiki/Environment-Setup) for developing Scelight.

 ## Directory Structure

 [directory-info.html](https://github.com/icza/scelight/blob/master/directory-info.html) in the root explains / details the main folders / files: